 Depending on the length of time an expat will be staying in Botswana, they may want to rent accommodation.
 Some expats may be interested in investing in and buying property in Botswana, from houses to farms.
 Typical expat accommodation includes houses, townhouses and apartments.

 Houses are one of the most popular types of property in Botswana.
 Both single- and multi-family homes can be found across the country.
 Standalone houses generally offer a garden, which is great for expat families with children or for hosting friends for a barbecue.
-Some houses have swimming pools, which is much appreciated by residents during the hot and humid summer months.
+Some houses have swimming pools, and these are much appreciated by residents during the hot and humid summer months.

 In addition to freestanding buildings, semi-detached townhouses and cluster homes are also available in Botswana.
 These are often located within gated complexes, which offer greater security than a typical house.
 Many of these are relatively modern and offer contemporary designs.